cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 (in subfolder fastq) and a reference genome (rCRS.fa).

 Here below a list of commands that can help you.
-You can find the resources needed to run the VQSR command [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&pli=1&prefix=&forceOnObjectsSortingFiltering=false).
-To access this you need to be logged in with a google account.

 -----
 :question: :question: :question: :question: **Questions**